Doulet-Media/Doulet-AI-Assistant/README.md

 ## Privacy & Security

 - **No Data Collection**: We don't collect or store any of your data
-- **Local Storage**: Your API key is stored locally in your browser only
+- **Local Storage**: Your API keys are stored locally in your browser only
 - **Secure Communication**: All API calls use HTTPS encryption
 - **OpenRouter Privacy**: Your usage is covered by OpenRouter's privacy policy
+- **Hugging Face Privacy**: Your fallback usage is covered by Hugging Face's privacy policy

 ## Support